-In addition to every color in the rainbow being a metal roofing option, you can even special order the finish of your choosing.
+In addition to every color in the rainbow being an option, you can even special order the finish of your choosing.
 If you want a blue roof with a matte finish, it’s possible.
 Or if you want a red roof with a glossy finish, that’s possible too.

-If you’re new to metal roofing or just beginning to do your research on the benefits of a metal roof system, it can a complex topic.
+If you’re new to metal roofing or just beginning to do your research on the benefits of this roof type, it can a complex topic.
 It’s true, metal roofing might not be for everyone.
 But more often than not, it’s a good option for a homeowner or business owner if: